nnbaocuong99/k8s-cluster/README.md

 $ docker logs  container-id  2>&1 | grep "Bootstrap Password:"
 ```

+### ✏️ <ins>Step 5:</ins>
-### ✏️ 6. copy and paste the password u got from step 5. once u got it, start to login into the rancher and setup the cluster.
+- copy and paste the password u got from step 5. once u got it, start to login into the rancher and setup the cluster.

 ### ✏️ 7. switch to the worker-node and paste the script and add the `--address worker_IP` to setup the cluster on it.
 ```